 Copyright 2010 Mehmet Serdar Serdaroglu

 Serdaroglu, Mehmet Serdar.
-"Nonlinear analysis of pile driving and ground vibrations in saturated cohesive soils using the finite element method." dissertation, University of Iowa, 2010.
+"Nonlinear analysis of pile driving and ground vibrations in saturated cohesive soils using the finite element method."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.